 If you are a returning Sandals Select Member, you are automatically invited to the weekly Come Back Soon Dinner.
-It’s a chance to get really dressed up, eat a fantastic meal and get to know others that have traveled to Sandals Resorts.
+It’s a chance to get dressed up, eat a fantastic meal and get to know others that have traveled to Sandals Resort Locations.
 Tip: Make a list of questions for those sitting at your table.
 This event is the perfect way to get information on other Sandals Resorts when you are trying to decide on your next location.

 9. Best Breakfast Views

 Sandals Antigua still has our favorite breakfast spot.
 Bayside Restaurant is located on the beach!
 It’s open-air seating, which means you do have the occasional bird or two that wants to drink your coffee. ha ha!
 Tip: Plan to arrive 10 to 15 minutes before the restaurant opens to nab a beach side table.
 There will be others doing the same thing.
 We actually made a few friends this way.
-We all had something in common: early risers who enjoy eating breakfast on the beach!

 10. Beautiful Island Tours